awran5/react-firestore-crud-app/README.md

 ```

 - Create a new [firebase](https://console.firebase.google.com/) project or use your existing one and enable **Cloud Firestore** database.
-- Create a new `.env.local` file inside `src` folder and copy/paste your firebase project `configuration`.
+- Create a new `.env.local` file inside the main app folder and copy/paste your firebase project `configuration`.

 ```
   REACT_APP_FIREBASE_API_KEY = xxxxxxxxxxxxxxxxxxxxxx